joe-aswonvos/bee_pocket/README.md

 *   User dashboard for viewing BeePockets, balances, and item instances.
 *   Commenting on item instances.
 *   Responsive design for mobile and desktop devices.

+## Agile Methodology

+The project follows Agile methodology to ensure iterative development and continuous improvement.
+Key practices include:

+*   **Sprint Planning**: Defining goals and tasks for each sprint.
+*   **Daily Stand-ups**: Regular meetings to discuss progress and address any blockers.
+*   **Sprint Reviews**: Reviewing completed work at the end of each sprint.
+*   **Retrospectives**: Reflecting on the sprint to identify areas for improvement.

+## Project Board

+The project board is used to track tasks and progress.
+It includes columns for:

+*   **Backlog**: List of tasks to be completed.
+*   **In Progress**: Tasks currently being worked on.
+*   **Review**: Tasks that are completed and awaiting review.
+*   **Done**: Tasks that are completed and approved.

+## Testing

+Testing is an integral part of the development process to ensure the application works as expected.
+Key testing practices include:

+*   **Unit Testing**: Testing individual components and functions.
+*   **Integration Testing**: Testing the interaction between different components.
+*   **User Acceptance Testing (UAT)**: Ensuring the application meets user requirements.
+*   **Automated Testing**: Using tools to automate repetitive testing tasks.

+## Deployment

+The application is deployed using the following steps:

+1.  **Prepare the Environment**: Set up the server and install necessary dependencies.
+2.  **Configure the Application**: Update settings and configurations for the production environment.
+3.  **Deploy the Code**: Push the code to the server and run necessary migrations.
+4.  **Monitor and Maintain**: Continuously monitor the application and perform regular maintenance.

 ## Future Enhancements